-Our Rules incorporate elements of both Western and Dressage disciplines.
-Their revision was a collaborative effort on the part of member feedback, evaluation of respected horse people and equine organizations, and edited by a team of our Advisory Board members championed by Anita Owen, FEI Olympic Dressage judge.
+Our Rules and Tests are based in Dressage fundamentals and showcase applications for the Working Western Horse.
+They were devised through a collaborative effort on the part of member feedback, the evaluation of respected horse people and equine organization and then revised and edited by a special division of our education committee.

-Our resulting Rules are designed for use by judges and show managers, but also for riders of all experience levels.
-These Rules are a wonderful educational tool with highlights that include detailed gait descriptions, movements and goals and objectives – all of which will help design a progressive learning and training program regardless of intent to show or ride in any other discipline.
-Our WDAA Western Dressage Rules & Tests can also be found in on USEF under the Morgan Breed division (rules have been modified for breed specifics).
+Our Rules are designed for use by judges and show managers, but also for riders of all experience level.
+The Rules are a wonderful educational tool with highlights that include gait descriptions, moments and goals and objectives – all of which lend to a progressive learning and training program regardless of intent to show or ride in any other discipline.
+They are mindful of the mission of the WDAA in which we honor the horse and provide a safe, comfortable and fair environment to explore the discipline.

-The new 2013 Western Dressage Tests are designed with progressive elements to showcase the developing skills of horse and rider.
+The Western Dressage Tests are designed with progressive elements to showcase the developing skill of horse and rider.
+They will remain in effect and should not change for at least 4 years from the “Title Year” printed on the test.
 What a great way to learn while having fun!